fnya/webclip-markdown-for-obsidian/README.md

 This [Bookmarklet](bookmarklet.js) can be used to convert web pages into Markdown format and save them in Obsidian.

+The bookmarklet has been tested with Google Chrome, Safari and Firefox on Mac; Microsoft Edge only works with full screen (isFullPage = true).

 You can customize it by modifying the following parts of the Bookmarklet.

 ```javascript